 A student is graduated at the end of the academic term in which she/he completes the requirements, and the date of graduation is indicated on the student's academic record.
 All deficiencies for graduation, such as incomplete grades, must be satisfied within two weeks following the end of the term in which the student seeks to graduate; otherwise, the student will be graduated at the end of the academic term in which all deficiencies are completed.

 A candidate for a baccalaureate degree should file an Application for Graduation with the Office of the Registrar at the beginning of the senior year.
 Each applicant for graduation is assessed a graduation fee, payable at the time of application.
-Applications are mailed routinely to students when they reach this level (90 semester hours).
 Application forms are available in the Office of the Registrar.
+Students may also submit an application online through CougarNet.
 Following application, the Office of the Registrar evaluates whether the student has met the University's General Education and other general academic degree requirements; the appropriate academic departments evaluate whether the student has met the requirements for the student's major and any minor.
 The Office of the Registrar then informs the student of requirements that must be completed.
 An Application for Graduation will not be processed after the announced final deadline which is three months prior to graduation.

 A candidate for a bachelor's degree must fulfill all academic requirements of the University and of the student's major and minor, and maintain a minimum grade point average of 2.00 for work completed at SIUE, as well as a 2.00 overall grade point average.

-Each bachelor's degree candidate must complete a minimum of 124 semester hours of credit in approved courses.
-Of the 124 credit hours required: (1) no more than 64 hours may be earned at an accredited two-year institution; (2) at least 30 hours must be earned at SIUE; and (3) the remaining 30 hours must be earned at SIUE or at a four-year institution approved by SIUE.
+Each bachelor's degree candidate must complete a minimum of 120 semester hours of credit in approved courses.
+Of the 120 credit hours required: (1) at least 30 hours must be earned at SIUE; (2) at least 30 additional hours must be earned at SIUE or at a four-year institution approved by SIUE; and (3) the remaining hours may be earned at an accredited two-year institution.

 A student seeking a second baccalaureate degree must complete a minimum of 30 semester hours beyond the requirements for the first degree, and must satisfy the requirements of the primary concentration for the second degree.
 At least 15 semester hours must be taken in residence at SIUE.